DennisTsar/ballast/docs/src/orchid/resources/wiki/modules/ballast-repository.md

 `FifoInputStrategy` to ensure that all Inputs are handled, rather than being dropped or cancelled, though they're still processed one-at-a-time.

-Repositories need a `CoroutineScope` to control their lifetime (commonly a single, glogal Application CoroutineScope), and the `EventBus` instance, which should be shared among all Repositories.
+Repositories need a `CoroutineScope` to control their lifetime (commonly a single, global Application CoroutineScope), and the `EventBus` instance, which should be shared among all Repositories.
 There also exists a `AndroidBallastRepository` which implements the same semantics, but is an instance of `androidx.lifecycle.ViewModel` and so can be scoped to a Navigation sub-graph.